bigfix/developer.bigfix.com/site/reference/types/debianpkg-dependency.md

 # type: debianpkg dependency

 A package may depend on the previous installation of other software packages.
-The &amp;lt;debianpkg dependency&amp;gt; inspectors detail those dependencies.
+The &lt;debianpkg dependency&lt; inspectors detail those dependencies.
 A Debian package may replace another package, conflict with it or depend on it.
 For more information, see the Debian.org site.

 # compare_op of &lt;debianpkg dependency&gt; : string